rmusser01/Infosec_Reference/README.md

 # Infosec_Reference

-An Information Security Reference That Doesn't Suck
+:turtle: An Information Security Reference That Doesn't Suck :turtle:

 #### Goal:
-* Be an awesome Information Security Reference
+* Be an awesome Information Security Reference :ballot_box_with_check:
-* List of techinques, tools and tactics to learn from/reference.
+* List of techinques, tools and tactics to learn from/reference. :ballot_box_with_check:
+* Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
 	* Something like a "Yellow Pages" in the sense of you know something exists, but what was it called....
-* End goal: Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
 	* 'if you give a man a fish he is hungry again in an hour.
 If you teach him to catch a fish you do him a good turn.'
 * Always accepting more links/stuff.
 Feel free to make a pull request or complaint.

 #### Why Do *You* Care?
 * Don't have to constantly google for tools/reminder.
 * Easily browsable list of tools, techniques, papers, and research in all sorts of areas.
 * Want to read some good info.

+#### Why Do *I* Care?
+* I do this as a resource for myself(to teach others from) and offer it publicly as a way of giving back to the general community.
+* To be clear, these aren't personal notes.
+I keep this repo maintained as a way of having pointers to information that I feel help build someone's skillset or increase understanding of attacks/methods/defenses.

 ##### This page
 * This page isn't the best ~~terrible~~ on mobile.
 Use [https://rmusser.net/docs](https://rmusser.net/docs]) for better mobile formatting.